 Under the provisions of Circular 2/1962, AGLVs are identified by local authorities in development plans with appropriate policies to protect areas of regional or local landscape importance.
-AGLVs may include parts of the coast.
+AGLVs vary in area and may include parts of the coast.

 Environmentally Sensitive Areas (ESA)